sunilyadav97/hrms/README.md

-<h1>Techinterio Employee Portal Project 🚀</h1>
+<h1>Employee Portal Project 🚀</h1>
-<p>In this I have created Custom Admin Panel And also using Built in Admin Panel as Super Admin Panel</p>
+<p>In this I have created a Custom Admin Panel And also used Built-in Admin Panel as a Super Admin Panel</p>